 At home, staying on task for the equivalent of a full school day can be a challenge for many children (and their parents and carers!), and may not actually be necessary to achieve their learning for the day.
 Choose a reasonable amount of time for your child to be on their computer, engaged in active learning.
 Without the usual between-class breaks and other school activities, it may be about 4-5 hours each day.
 And while schools may be implementing ways to enable parents to get more involved in their child’s learning if you were not a subject expert before, you are not expected to be one now, and schools also understand that many parents still have their own work to do.
 Do what you can to be available for your child and help them find solutions if they ask, but otherwise, allow them to manage their work as much as they can on their own (and don’t feel guilty about it!).

 5. Explore resources

-There are excellent online education resources available, like LiteracyPlanet for English of course, and people and organisations around the world have responded to this global situation by offering children new and special virtual experiences.
+There are excellent online education resources available, like LiteracyPlanet for English of course, and people and organizations around the world have responded to this global situation by offering children new and special virtual experiences.
 Explore online, and help your child take advantage of what is available that interests them.
 Examples include storytime readings for #OperationStorytime, by well-known authors on their Instagram feeds, or on Dolly Parton’s Imagination Library.
-Many zoos and museums are offering virtual tours, webcasts and digital resources.
+Many zoos and museums are offering virtual tours, webcasts, and digital resources.
 Children can even enjoy subject lessons from world experts, like biology with Sir David Attenborough and science with Professor Brian Cox, via the BBC’s Bitesize Daily website!